rg-wood/salt-lion/README.md

 # Year Zero Fantasy

-Year Zero Fantasy is a hack of the Year Zero Engine for fantasy roleplaying, focussing on simplicity while building on top of the original fast, accessible and story driven system.
+Year Zero Fantasy is a hack of the Year Zero Engine for fantasy roleplaying, focussing on simplicity while building on top of the original fast, accessible and story-driven system.

 ## Player Characters